 Average yearly salary for hair design in District of Columbia

-Individuals who are licensed in hairdressing and cosmetology in the District of Columbia earned an average wage of $35,000 in 2013, the last year for which data exist according to O*Net.
+Individuals who are licensed in hairdressing and cosmetology in the District of Columbia earned an average wage of $31,960 in 2019, the last year for which data exist according to O*Net.
 Of course, this is just an average.
 When you are starting out, your annual income may be somewhat less, but has the potential to increase with years of experience, a growing clientele, and the addition of new skills.
 If you specialize in hair design for certain events, such as for weddings, or for fashion and photo shoots, or for television and stage, your income stands to be proportionally higher.
-And the field of hairdressing and cosmetology is growing between 8% and 14% between 2012 and 2022, so jobs should be available for new graduates and people looking to move up within the industry.
+And the field of hairdressing and cosmetology is growing 12% between 2016 and 2026, so jobs should be available for new graduates and people looking to move up within the industry.

 Of course, designing a hairdo is always something that is done for an individual with a particular facial shape, facial features, and coloring.
 Thus, every creation is uniquely designed for the person you are working on.
 Most hair designers work in beauty salons or spas, but many alternate settings exist in which to practice your craft.
 You may travel to client's homes to design their hair, or to the location at which your clients are working, like a television studio or fashion shoot.
 If you design hair for bridal parties, you will most likely need to travel to the venue at which the wedding will take place.
 You may need to work early morning hours and well as some evenings and weekends.
 Still, you will have some scheduling flexibility.
 You can work either part or full time, so if you have other commitments you can most likely work around them.
 Hair design is always a fun, positive experience for the person having his or her hair done.
 They expect to look great, and enjoy the process as well as the interaction.
 If you are a people-person, and hair is your thing, do consider a career in hair design in the District of Columbia.
 It could be the beginning of a fun, exciting future!